pyrodex/homelab-inventory/README.md

 The application uses SQLite by default (`DATABASE_PATH`, default `homelab.db`).
 The database file is created if missing.

+On a brand-new database, core tables are bootstrapped automatically (after migrations) on startup.

 **Schema management (migrations):**
 - Flask-Migrate/Alembic manage schema.
 Migrations live in `backend/migrations/versions/`.
 - Auto-migration runs on startup by default (`AUTO_MIGRATE=true`).
 Set `AUTO_MIGRATE=false` to skip.